MishC/HTML_CSS_JavaScript/Udacity_Racer/README.md

 # Welcome to the One and only UdaciRacer Simulation Game

 Hello!
-This is just a simple clicking game where I made the frontend.
+This is just a simple racing game, where you race by clicking on the button.
+No directions, just increasse in speed: Faster you click on the button, you accelarate more.
+But: You can choose the right racer at the right track to win, checkout data about racers and tracks in `/api/bin/data.json`

+I filled out some tasks in frontend JS files and made some changes in HTML and CSS.
 API (backend) in Go was made by Udacity and I didn't touch it at all.
 I fill out the code in frontend where was assignement by "TODO " comments.

 How to run the game?
 1. API run in separate terminal
 ```
     cd /api
+    go build
     go run .
 ```
+You build only once go application.

 2. Frontend